brynnsmith/the-a-finder/README.md

 <h2>Optimizations</h2>

 If I had more time for this project, I would have liked to add translations in multiple languages so more people could easily access the content.
-I would also add smooth transitions for page jumps and smooth scrolling to enhance the user experience.
+I would also add smooth transitions for page jumps to enhance the user experience.

 <h2>Lessons Learned</h2>